Updated On : September 4, 2023

 Let’s take a minute to discuss how in-house lawyers differ from hiring an external legal advisor.

-When it comes to the role of in-house counsel in a company, a law degree isn't the only thing that matters.
+When it comes to the role of in-house counsel in a company, law degree isn't the only thing that matters.
 Sure, you need to know your way around contracts and compliance, but there are other qualities and skills that are just as important.
 Let's break down some of the must-haves:

 Legal Expertise